 At each level, review committees and administrators consider the progress of the candidate toward tenure.
 A letter is written at each level of review outlining the strengths and weaknesses of the candidate with respect to this question.
-This review letter is placed in the digital portfolio workflow.
+A copy of each review letter is sent to the candidate and a copy is placed in the digital portfolio workflow.

-Within 10 calendar days from the date of Advance of each review recommendation, the faculty member has the right to respond to the committee's or administrator's recommendation and justifications by submitting a letter written by the faculty member to the reviewing committee or administrator for the information of the next level of review.
-The faculty member will place the response letter into the digital portfolio workflow.
+Within 10 calendar days from each review decision, the faculty member has the right to respond to the committee's or administrator's decision and justifications by submitting a letter written by the faculty member to the reviewing committee or administrator and copied to the next level of review.
+The next level of review will place the response letter into the digital portfolio workflow.
 The response letter should address the interpretation of the information in the portfolio but it should not include new evidence to be considered in the review process.
 The reviewer (committee or administrator) does not respond to this letter.

-Review for Promotion and/or Tenure
+Review for Promotion and/or Tenure (For College and University-Level Administrators see sections below)

 The review of promotion and tenure documents begins with the Department P&T Committee.
 Documents are then reviewed in turn by the department chair and the college dean.
-Promotion and tenure of department chairs/school directors begins at the level of the Department P&T Committee, then proceeds to a committee of department chairs from the college (composition of this committee follows procedures outlined in College Bylaws), and finally proceeds to the dean with the remainder of the process to follow as ordinary cases of promotion and tenure (see KSU Faculty Handbook Section 3.13).
+Promotion and tenure of chairs begins at the level of the Department P&T Committee, then proceeds to a committee of department chairs from the college, and finally proceeds to the dean with the remainder of the process to follow as ordinary cases of promotion and tenure (See KSU Faculty Handbook Section 3.13).

-Promotion and tenure portfolios without any negative recommendations among required levels of review proceed from the dean to the Provost.
-In the event of any negative recommendations among required levels of review, the portfolio goes to the College P&T Committee that serves as the appeals committee for promotion and tenure cases (composition of this committee follows procedures outlined in College Bylaws).
+Promotion and tenure portfolios without any negative decisions among required levels of review proceed from the dean to the Provost.
+In the event of any negative decisions among required levels of review, the portfolio goes to the College P&T Committee that serves as the appeals committee for promotion and tenure cases.
 The college committee may request written clarification from previous levels of review and will have access to all portfolios in the current year in that college to see examples of successful portfolios in that year.

-After the review and recommendation of the college committee (when such a review is necessary), the portfolio proceeds to the Provost for a recommendation.
+After the review and decision of the college committee (when such a review is necessary), the portfolio proceeds to the Provost for a decision.
 In cases where the portfolio did not go to the College P&T Committee, the Provost may choose to send it to the appropriate College P&T Committee for review and recommendation.

-Within 10 calendar days from the date of Advance of each review recommendation, the faculty member has the right to respond to the committee's or administrator's recommendation and justifications by submitting a letter written by the faculty member to the reviewing committee or administrator for the information of the next level of review.
-The faculty member will place the response letter into the digital portfolio workflow.
+Within 10 calendar days from each review decision, the faculty member has the right to respond to the committee's or administrator's decision and justifications by submitting a letter written by the faculty member to the reviewing committee or administrator and copied to the next level of review.
+The next level of review will place the response letter into the digital portfolio workflow.
 The response letter should address the interpretation of the information in the portfolio but it should not include new evidence to be considered in the review process.
 The reviewer (committee or administrator) does not respond to this letter.
-The Provost makes a recommendation, and the portfolio then goes to the President, who makes a final decision.
-If, after the Provost review, a candidate for tenure or promotion believes that the process of review has been violated, the candidate may request review under the provisions of the KSU Grievance Policy.
+The Provost makes a recommendation, and the portfolio then goes to the president, who makes a final decision.
+If, after the Provost review, a candidate for tenure or promotion believes that the process of review has been violated, he or she may request review under the provisions of the KSU Grievance Policy.